Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 You can choose to add a third elemental source to your form.
 When you do so, you gain the associated benefits of your new element from Primordial Affinity in addition to your current source benefits.

 #### Transformation Flaw: Force Of Nature
 You are losing your connection to societal norms.
-The needs of civilization, community, and morals pale in comparison to the [[Elemental Planes|elemental chaos]] roiling within you.
+The needs of civilization, community, and morals pale in comparison to the [[Places/Cosmology/Planes of Existance/Inner Planes/Elemental Planes/Elemental Planes|elemental chaos]] roiling within you.
 Whenever you complete a long rest, if you are within civilization, you do not regain any hit dice or lose any levels of exhaustion.
 In these circumstances, the GM decides if a location is considered civilized or not.
 Alternatively, the GM can decide that a park or grove within a city is sufficient.

 ### Transformation level 4
 You can pick one of the following Transformation Boons or pick a boon from a lower level that you meet the prerequisites for.
 In addition, you also gain this level’s Transformation Flaw.